Fluid and irregular blob shapes are widely popular in web design these days. Such irregular shapes are used by designers in different ways.

 This way, you can tweak the values of the shape and try out different shapes in a matter of seconds.

 Step 4.
-Customize the color of the blob
+Customize the blob shape

 Step 5.
 Place the blob at the right position